styounessi/Jupyter_Notebook_Tips/README.md

 The notebook can be viewed using nbviewer [HERE](https://nbviewer.org/github/styounessi/Jupyter_Notebook_Tips/blob/main/notebook_presentation.ipynb).

-The HTML file can be downloaded locally and viewed in any web browser.
+The HTML export version can be downloaded locally and viewed in any web browser.

 ## Technologies Used
 A list of everything used to make the notebook and the examples in each section.